dhrubomoy/to-arff/README.md

 **What is an ARFF File:** [This wiki](http://weka.wikispaces.com/ARFF+%28book+version%29 ) describes perfectly, "An ARFF (Attribute-Relation File Format) file is an ASCII text file that describes a list of instances sharing a set of attributes.
 ARFF files were developed by the Machine Learning Project at the Department of Computer Science of The University of Waikato for use with the Weka machine learning software."

+**Note:** Converting from an SQLite database will generate one ARFF file per table.
+See [this stackoverflow post](http://stackoverflow.com/questions/37009995/weka-machine-learning-arff-file-multiple-relations).

 ## Installation